Mold Spores Explained: Health Impacts, Detection Methods, and Prevention Strategies

 mold spores

 Mold spores are microscopic, airborne particles that serve as the reproductive units of mold fungi.
 These tiny spores are ubiquitous in nature and can be found virtually everywhere, both indoors and outdoors.
-While they play a crucial role in the natural decomposition process, their presence in our living spaces can pose significant health risks.

 mold spores